elitenomad/email-delivery/README.md

     Service handles only sending emails and won't inform about dropped messages or rejected messages.

 ## Improvements
-    Message builder for the mail clients based on the input.
+    Message builder and formatter for the mail clients based on the input.
     API Client exceptions based on api error codes with user friendly messages.

 ## Contributing